Skip to content

 Building a Helium IoT Antenna Network: From Radio Engineering to Cryptocurrency Rewards

-How and why did I get interested in Antennas?
+How did I get interested in antennas?

 At the time I began exploring antennas and radio engineering for crypto mining, I was in a period of studying meditation.
-I was watching all the youtube content I could find from yogis, saddhus, buddhist monks, to learn about the world of meditation.
+I was watching all the YouTube content I could find from yogis, saddhus, and Buddhist monks to learn about the world of meditation.
 I was deeply interested and spent all my free time diving in or practicing myself.
 At the time I was also building a meditation and yoga brand called Zafu, so I was encompassed in meditation from entertainment, to work, to practicing.
-I then noticed that a lot of renunciant hindu monks, who spend much of their lives meditating give away all of their belongings, yet they kept a picture of their guru as one of their few prized possessions.
-I found this to be intriguing that a picture could be such a powerful object that it was worth keeping past all other possessions.
-It made me think, what should the focus of my meditation be?
-What do I want to become in greater union and understanding with?
-At the time, I chose Nikola Tesla.
-Not to worship but to focus my study and growth of understanding on.
-I chose Tesla because similar to the transcendent nature of powerful yogis and meditators, Tesla seemingly broke the paradigm of what we thought was possible, scientifically.
-I printed out a photo of Nikola Tesla and meditated with it.
-Upon exploring Tesla's work, I became more fascinated with electromagnetics, energy, and physics.
-I purchased a small tabletop antenna and placed it next to Tesla.
-This eventually primed my brain to jump into Helium when I learned that a cryptocurrency was utilizing radio waves as a proof of consensus.
+I then noticed that a lot of renunciant Hindu monks, who spend much of their lives meditating, give away all of their belongings, yet they kept a picture of their guru as one of their few prized possessions.
+I found this intriguing.
+It made me think: what should the focus of my meditation be?
+What do I want to understand more deeply?

-I purchased a helium miner.
-On the first few days I set it up in 2021 it was earning a noteable amount of USD with the stock antenna.
+I purchased a Helium miner.
+On the first few days I set it up in 2021, it was earning a notable amount of USD with the stock antenna.
 I decided I needed to upgrade my antenna to improve my earnings.
-So I googled radio shop, and drove to one of the locations that showed up on Google.
-I was expecting a Radio Shack, however what I found was a CB Radio shop for a Semi-Truck stop deep in the valley of Phoenix Arizona.
+So I searched for a radio shop and drove to one of the locations that showed up on Google.
+I was expecting a Radio Shack; what I found was a CB radio shop for a semi-truck stop deep in the valley of Phoenix, Arizona.
 I walked in and said I was looking for an antenna for my crypto miner.
-In 2021, I wasn't expecting much of a response for this out of the ordinary request, however the shop owner was clearly a curious engineer and found it fascinating.
-He offered to let me set the miner up on his roof, explaining that the height of the antenna is of key importance for maximizing the signal distance of the antenna.
-This was the first of 50+ times I ended up spending working with the owner of the CB shop in brainstorming, designing, installing, managing, upgrading and fixing Helium Antennas.'

 The Helium Network: Decentralized IoT Infrastructure

-- Proof of Coverage: Demonstrating wireless coverage to nearby hotspots
+• Proof of Coverage: Demonstrating wireless coverage to nearby hotspots

-- Data Credits: Routing IoT device data through the network
+• Data Credits: Routing IoT device data through the network

 Protecting sensitive electronics required custom weatherproof enclosures:

-- NEMA-rated enclosures: IP65+ protection against dust and moisture
+• NEMA-rated enclosures: IP65+ protection against dust and moisture

-- Hardware: Custom Built Antennas, Coax Cable, Splitters, Amplifiers, Tower, etc.
+• Hardware: Custom Built Antennas, Coax Cable, Splitters, Amplifiers, Tower, etc.

 We analyzed various antenna configurations to optimize signal propagation across Arizona's diverse terrain.
 The key factors we considered: